Typestate via Revocable Capabilities: Related Work

 A generic treatment of sequential (flow-sensitive) effect systems was explored by \citet{DBLP:journals/toplas/Gordon21} using effect quantales, an algebraic structure equipped with a sequencing operator for composing effects in order.
-Earlier work in higher-order languages primarily addressed commutative (flow-insensitive) effects. \citet{DBLP:conf/popl/LucassenG88} proposed a polymorphic calculus with effects in the context of region-based memory management.
-Generalized from regions, \citet{hengleinEffectTypesRegionBased2005} introduced a calculus that represents effects with scope tags. \citet{DBLP:conf/tldi/MarinoM09} characterized effects using two operations, \emph{check} and \emph{adjust}, to manage capabilities. \citet{lindleyBeBe2017a, DBLP:journals/pacmpl/BrachthauserSLB22,DBLP:journals/pacmpl/TangWDHLL25} further uses capabilities or ambient effects to avoid effect polymorphism.
+Earlier work in higher-order languages primarily addressed flow-insensitive effects. \citet{DBLP:conf/popl/LucassenG88} proposed a polymorphic calculus with effects regarding region-based memory management.
+Generalized from regions, \citet{hengleinEffectTypesRegionBased2005} introduced a calculus that represents effects with scope tags. \citet{DBLP:conf/tldi/MarinoM09} characterized effects using \emph{check} and \emph{adjust} to manage capabilities. \citet{DBLP:conf/popl/LindleyMM17, DBLP:journals/pacmpl/BrachthauserSLB22,DBLP:journals/pacmpl/TangWDHLL25} further use capabilities or ambient effects to avoid effect polymorphism.

-Within the Scala ecosystem, \citet{DBLP:conf/ecoop/RytzOH12} introduced relative effect polymorphism to alleviate the annotation overhead associated with effect systems.
+Within the Scala ecosystem, \citet{DBLP:conf/ecoop/RytzOH12} introduced relative effect polymorphism to alleviate the annotation overhead for effects.
 Subsequently, \citet{DBLP:conf/oopsla/ToroT15} proposed a gradual effect system that integrates static and dynamic effect checking.
 More recently, effect handlers have been realized as a Scala library~\cite{DBLP:journals/pacmpl/BrachthauserSO18,DBLP:journals/jfp/BrachthauserSO20}, leveraging capabilities to manage and control effects.

 Continuation-passing style (CPS) transformations~ \cite{DBLP:journals/mscs/DanvyF92} and monads~\cite{DBLP:conf/popl/Filinski99,DBLP:conf/popl/Filinski94} have well-established connections to effects~\cite{DBLP:conf/lfp/DanvyF90, DBLP:conf/popl/Wadler92,DBLP:journals/tocl/WadlerT03}.
 Of particular relevance, \citet{DBLP:conf/icfp/RompfMO09} introduced a selective CPS transformation to implement a polymorphic calculus with @shift/reset@ \cite{DBLP:conf/lfp/DanvyF90}, based on a flow-sensitive effect system inspired by earlier work \cite{DBLP:conf/aplas/AsaiK07}.
 In contrast, composing monads is known to be difficult, requiring additional mechanisms \cite{DBLP:conf/popl/LiangHJ95,DBLP:journals/jfp/Swierstra08, DBLP:conf/haskell/KiselyovI15}.